-These free guided meditation videos for kids are indeed fun and will make any child interested in what is going next.
+These free guided meditation videos for kids are indeed fun and will make any child interested in what is going to hapen next.
 Bit by bit, kids get engaged in meditation and enjoy it truly, as those smart bees are fully aware of what makes them feel comfy, happy, and relaxed.

 Allen Wei is someone who believes in living his best life, focusing on balance, happiness, and relaxation.
 He fosters a positive lifestyle in terms of his body, mind, and environment, and he is a huge proponent of learning to be balanced via relaxation techniques integrated into our busy lives.